Aaryan-Bhardwaj/AI_Tools/README.md

 - Choose art style: Specify the art style for the wallpapers (e.g., abstract, anime, realistic).
 - Custom vibe: Add an optional vibe to further personalize the wallpapers.
 - Export formats: Choose the desired export formats, including square, padded, horizontal, vertical, with or without captions.
-- API key: Enter your OpenAI API key to access the OpenAI language model for extracting features from quote and generating images for wallpapers.
+- API key: Enter your OpenAI API key to access the OpenAI models for extracting features from quote and generating images for wallpapers.

 ### Prerequisites